DominicReneSchu/RFT/en/facts/simulations/resonance_chess/resonance_ai.md

   Modular, documented Python code as open simulation environment.

 **Example of Resonance Feedback in Game Progression:**
-Chains such as "e4, e5, Nf3, Nc6, Bb5" can be systemically reinforced or avoided – depending on collective experience in the resonance field.
+Field environment sequences such as "a1|b2, b2|c3" can be systemically reinforced or avoided – depending on collective experience in the resonance field.

 ---